CSC207-UofT/207-course-notes/12-design-patterns.md

 >
 > since we don't need to create an instance of the `ShapeFactory` at all!

-### Factory Method example
+### Abstract Factory example

-Let's look at the same example, but written using a factory method instead.
+Let's look at the same example, but written using an abstract factory instead.
 With the simple factory, we ended up with conditional logic inside the `ShapeFactory.getShape` method based on what kind of `Shape` was requested.
 When adding a new shape, this means we need to modify this method.

-With this observation, a factory method can be used to shift this conditional logic out of this method entirely.
+With this observation, an abstract factory can be used to shift this conditional logic out of this method entirely.
 This means that the user will specify the type of shape they want to create _before_ they make the factory.

 The first class we need is then an abstract class that defines what it means to be a "shape factory":